Oliveringlebych/Shady_Meadows/TEST_PLAN.md

 **Automated Tests:**

-For regression and cross-browser consistency in high traffic and priority areas.
+Ensure regression and cross browser consistency in high traffic and critical areas of the application.

 **Accessibility Audits:**

-Performed using browser tools, screen readers and automation with axe accessibility
+Accessibility testing is performed using browser tools, screen readers, and automation with Axe.

 **Non-functional testing**

 Accessibility Testing:

-This was done using Axe plugin in line with GDS requirements
+Accessibility testing was conducted using the Axe plugin, in alignment with GDS (Government Digital Service) requirements.

-Cross browser testing:

-This will run in Chrome Pixel 5, WebKit Desktop, Firefox Desktop and Chrome Desktop
+Cross-Browser Testing:

+Cross-browser testing will be performed on the following platforms:

+1. Chrome (Pixel 5)

+2. WebKit (Desktop)

+3. Firefox (Desktop)

+4. Chrome (Desktop)

 # Reporting & Follow-up

-Document any bugs found with severity, steps to reproduce, and screenshots.
+Document all identified bugs, including severity level, steps to reproduce, and relevant screenshots.

-Re-test after fixes to confirm resolution.
+Re-test after fixes to verify that issues have been resolved.

-Accessibility regressions will be flagged and prioritized.
+Flag any accessibility regressions, which will be prioritized for resolution.